 In addition, even if the CyberKnife system is not modified, the FDA and similar governmental authorities in other countries in which we market and sell our products have the authority to require the recall of our products in the event of material deficiencies or defects in design, manufacture or labeling.
 A government mandated recall, or a voluntary recall by us, could occur as a result of component failures, manufacturing errors or design defects, including defects in labeling and user manuals.
-Accuray submitted one recall report to the FDA during the fiscal quarter ended December 31, 2010, relating to evaluation of treatment plans generated on the CyberKnife system.
-Accuray's user manuals have been revised to include additional warnings and instructions, and letters were issued to all existing users to provide such additional warnings and instructions.
-The costs associated with this recall were immaterial.
+There were no recalls during the fiscal quarter ended March 31, 2011.
 We cannot ensure that the FDA will not require that we take additional actions to address problems that resulted in previous recalls.
 Any recall could divert management's attention, cause us to incur significant expenses, harm our reputation with customers, negatively affect our future sales and business, require redesign of the CyberKnife system, and harm our operating results.
 In these circumstances, we may also be subject to significant enforcement action.
 If any of these events were to occur, our ability to introduce new or enhanced products in a timely manner would be adversely affected, which in turn would harm our future growth.